The networked input-output economic problem

-The remainder of this paper is organized as follows.
-Section \ref{sec:modeling} contains preliminaries on Perron-Frobenius theorem, graph theory, the closed/open networked input-output models and a problem formulation.
-Section~\ref{sec:main} analyses a distributed algorithm to determine the equilibrium price of the proposed networked input-output models.
-Simulations results to demonstrade the theoretical results are presented in Section~\ref{sec:sim}, and section~\ref{sec:conclusion} concludes the paper.
+The remainder of this chapter is organized as follows.
+Section~\ref{sec:c15_modeling} introduces the theoretical foundations, including the Perron-Frobenius theorem and matrix-weighted graphs, and presents the formulation of Leontief's networked input-output model.
+Section~\ref{sec:c15_main} discusses distributed algorithms for computing the equilibrium output vectors in both closed and open versions of the model.
+Section~\ref{sec:c15_sim} demonstrates the theoretical results through numerical simulations.
+Finally, Section~\ref{sec:notes} concludes the chapter with a summary and potential directions for future work.